Ptnan7/azure-powershell/src/Cdn/Cdn/help/New-AzFrontDoorCdnOriginGroup.md

 # New-AzFrontDoorCdnOriginGroup

 ## SYNOPSIS
-create a new origin group within the specified profile.
+Create a new origin group within the specified profile.

 ## SYNTAX